Table of Contents

-Have you noticed that your hair frizzes up in your home and 80 degrees feels more like 100 degrees?
+Have you noticed that your hair frizzes up in your home during the summer when 80 degrees feels more like 100 degrees?
 Well, your home may have too much humidity in it.
 Humidity is the amount of water that’s in the air.
-100% humidity means that it’s raining.
-It can make you feel sluggish and sweat faster than if the air was dry.
-How humid should your home be?
-Why does it seem to be more humid in the summer?
-What do you do if you do feel like the air is too humid?
-What are the most humid states in summer?
-Here is everything you want to know about humidity.
+High humidity can make you feel sluggish and sweat faster.
+If you have this problem, this means you need to reduce summer humidity in your home.

 The Environmental Protection Agency (EPA) has done the research.
-They have come to the conclusion that your home should have humidity levels between 30% – 50%.
-This is the sweet spot where you will feel the most comfortable.
-Adjust within this range to your preference.
-Humidity levels should not exceed 60%.
-Above 60% humidity is when you will start to see the potential damage.
-How can you tell if your home is at the ideal indoor humidity summer?
+They have come to the conclusion that your home interior should have humidity levels that range between 30% and 50%.
+This is the sweet spot in which you will feel the most comfortable.
+Within this range, you can adjust levels according to your preference.
+However, indoor humidity levels should never exceed 60%.
+At this level, you may start to see potential damage done to your home.

-It’s one thing to understand that there is humidity in your home and why it’s there.
-It’s another thing to do something about it.
-When you know how to reduce humidity in house in summer, you and your family will be a lot happier and healthier.
+It’s one thing to understand that there is humidity in your home; it’s another thing to do something about it.
+When you know how to reduce summer humidity in your home, you and your family will become a lot happier and healthier.

 1. Buy a dehumidifier